Remediation activities

 Anyone wishing to dispose of waste, either on-site or off-site, must do so in accordance with waste management licensing requirements – please contact us for more information.

-Anyone wishing to treat waste, either in-situ or ex-situ, requires a waste management licence (or an equivalent permit, authorisation or consent), but the mechanism for legislative control depends on the actual remediation activity.
+Anyone wishing to treat waste, either in-situ or ex-situ, requires an authorisation (or an equivalent), but the mechanism for legislative control depends on the actual remediation activity.
 A waste management mobile plant licence is the preferred route of licensing the treatment of waste soil and groundwater.

 Dealing with waste soils